-APLU and the Institute for Higher Education Policy (IHEP) developed a series of fourteen case studies from leading colleges, universities, and systems to highlight how higher education institutions are driving progress on campus through the effective use of student-level data.
+APLU and the Institute for Higher Education Policy (IHEP) developed a series of 14 case studies from leading colleges, universities, and systems to highlight how higher education institutions are driving progress on campus through the effective use of student-level data.
 The series spotlights the importance of student-level data in the development and implementation of programs and strategies to improve student learning and increase degree completion.

 Institutions’ use of more sophisticated data comes at a time when student bodies are continuing to evolve and shift away from being mostly traditional, first-time, full-time students who just graduated high school.
 More than a quarter of college students are between the ages of 22 and 29 and another fifth are 30 or older.
 Additionally, more than 25 percent of college students have children.
 Two thirds of community college students attend part-time.
 And approximately 70 percent of students work while in school.
 The need to better understand the progress, roadblocks, and paths to success for these students is critical.